omundy/learn-computers/topics/documentation.md

 ---

-## Iterate, iterate, iterate.
+## Start a Google Doc

-Iteration is a powerful method for improving practically anything.
 Collect documentation in a Google Doc and paste links, images, notes, etc. as you progress.

 - **Research** (articles, artworks, concepts) while developing the concept.
 - **Methods** (different mediums, practices, tools, etc.) you considered and tested.